Job Description, Daily Responsibilities, and Work Life.

 |Do you have to make decisions everyday in this job?||48% said yes|

 On a weekly to monthly basis, Transportation Security Screeners Notify supervisors or other appropriate personnel when security breaches occur.
-They also Contact leads or supervisors to discuss objects of concern that are not on prohibited object lists.
+They might also Contact leads or supervisors to discuss objects of concern that are not on prohibited object lists.

 In addition, they Inform other screeners when baggage should not be opened because it might contain explosives.